-Iskender Efendi did more than popularizing vertical spit roasting; he lent his name to a dish, Iskender kebab, it’s now one in all Turkey’s most famous food objects and is served, among many other locations, at the restaurant run by using Efendi’s descendants in Bursa.
-Cingilli gives Iskender kebab at Bosphorus; it is his favorite dish at the menu.
+Iskender Efendi did more than popularizing vertical spit-roasting; he lent his name to a dish, Iskender kebab, it’s now one of Turkey’s most famous food objects and is served many other locations, at the restaurant run by using Efendi’s descendants in Bursa.
+Cingilli gives Iskender kebab at Bosphorus; it is his favorite dish on the menu.
 The components are familiar to fanatics of döner kebab sandwiches, but this is served as an entree, with shaved bird or the lamb-pork blend topping fried portions of pita.
-A beneficiant drizzle of tomato sauce and yogurt make it fork-and-knife fare.
+A beneficiant drizzle of tomato sauce and yogurt makes it fork-and-knife fare.
 Cingilli’s tomato sauce is silky and mild, with a plummy sweetness and natural notes that he says come from the addition of mint and basil.

 That sauce additionally balances the bitterness of eggplant in an appetizer called pelican Davis.
 This dish is often served as a stew similar to French ratatouille, but at Bosphorus, it arrives as thick, velvety slices of fried eggplant sided with triangles of pita.
 Other appetizers familiar from Mediterranean cuisine encompass stuffed grape leaves, falafel, hummus, and spinach börek, a puff-pastry pie that incorporates feta cheese, not unlike Greek spanakopita.
 The spit-roasted meats show up in various formats, from sandwiches and Iskender kebab to the Sultan Platter, which may be ordered for two to 4 visitors and is derived with an expansion of meats and grilled veggies.
 Köfte — referred to as Turkish meatballs right here — additionally take a look, as do the cubed and marinated red meat or bird that many of us think of while we pay attention to the word “kebab.”